Jensen Ackles: Career

 In 2005, Ackles joined the cast of the WB show horror/action series Supernatural where he starred as Dean Winchester.
 Dean and his brother Sam (Jared Padalecki) drive throughout the United States hunting paranormal predators, fighting demons and angels, and showcasing fantasy & sci-fi pop culture.
 The show ended after fifteen seasons, making it the longest-running North American sci-fi series in history.

 In the summer of 2007, Ackles took on the role of Priestly in the independent comedy Ten Inch Hero.
-The film began hitting the film festival circuit in early 2007 and Ackles received high praise for his comedic timing in the role.
+The film began hitting the film festival circuit in early 2007 and Ackles received high praise for his comedic timing in the role[citation needed].
 In February 2009, the film was released on DVD exclusively by Blockbuster Home Video.
 He also appeared on stage from June 5–10, 2007 with Lou Diamond Phillips in A Few Good Men at Casa Mañana Theatre in Fort Worth, Texas as Lt.
 Daniel Kaffee.
 Ackles received strong praise for his work in this role, which was also his professional theatre debut.

 In the summer of 2008, Ackles was cast in the remake of the cult film My Bloody Valentine 3D, which opened nationwide on January 16, 2009.

 In summer of 2010, as part of the DC Universe Animated Original Movies franchise, Ackles provided the voice for the Red Hood (Jason Todd) in the animated film, Batman: Under The Red Hood, which was released to DVD and Blu-ray on July 27.
 In summer of 2021, Ackles voiced the role of Batman (Bruce Wayne) for the two-part adaptation of Batman: The Long Halloween.
+He voiced the role again in February 2023 in Legion of Super-Heroes and Justice League: Warworld.

-On October 22, 2010, Disney Interactive Studios announced he would be voicing a character named Gibson in the video game, Tron: Evolution which was released on December 7, 2010.
+On October 22, 2010, Disney Interactive Studios announced he would be voicing a character named Gibson in the video game Tron: Evolution which was released on December 7, 2010.